 Medical Services Provider Manual

-*For additional questions not answered here in the Medical Services Division section, please refer to the FAQ (Frequently Asked Questions) tab at the top of the page for more information.
+For additional questions not answered here in the Medical Services Division section, please refer to the Frequently Asked Questions under the Medical Services FAQs.

 Injured workers who have concerns about their medical care should contact the Claims Department at 803-737-5723.